davidcarboni/docker-workshop/README.md

  * [run-java.sh](https://github.com/davidcarboni/docker-workshop/blob/master/languages/run-java.sh)
  * [run-golang.sh](https://github.com/davidcarboni/docker-workshop/blob/master/languages/run-golang.sh)

 Congratulations, you've just polyglotted your world with a single, standard way to run code written in any language.
 You could run bash, C code, even Perl if that's your thing.
+It's "just" a Linux process, so anything you can run, you can containerise.

 ## Container scheduling with Compose